17 June 2026

 GQG Partners LLC is registered as an investment adviser with the US Securities and Exchange Commission.
 Please see its Form ADV Part 2, which is available upon request, for more information.

 © 2026 GQG Partners LLC.
 All rights reserved.
-This document reflects the views of GQG as of May 2026.
+This document reflects the views of GQG as of June 2026.